 An Under Used Resource

 South Pond is only a step away from Midhurst’s historic town centre and all its vibrant independent shops.
 The criss-crossing paths around the Pond are much used by the community living nearby, and many people enjoy their lunch-hour in the park, or visit with their families to relax and often to feed the ducks.
-Yet many others in the town hardly know about the Pond, and rarely visit it.
-Few see its potential to enhance the town centre development proposals.

 An Environment At Risk